Housekeeping

 Conclusion

 Bugsink is built to clean up after itself where possible, deleting related data when issues or events are removed.
-Still, over time, and especially at higher volumes, some manual housekeeping may be needed to free up disk space or clarify what’s actually being stored.
+Still, over time, and especially at higher volumes, some manual housekeeping may be needed to free up disk space, enforce operational caps, or clarify what’s actually being stored.

-The tools and options described above help you stay ahead of that, until more of this becomes automatic.
+The tools and options described above help you stay ahead of that without pretending that every long-running install is fully self-cleaning.